 Where to Buy Scotch Bonnets

-It's unlikely you'll find scotch bonnets in your local produce market or grocery store unless you happen to live in an area with a significant Latin American population.
-You might find scotch bonnet sauce, however.
+It's unlikely you'll find Scotch bonnets in your local produce market or grocery store unless you happen to live in an area with a significant Latin American population.
+You might find Scotch bonnet sauce, however.
 If you're intent on getting your hands on the genuine pepper for a recipe you've been dying to try, look for an online vendor or try growing them yourself.
 Seeds and plants are also available online.

 For short-term storage, place the Scotch bonnets in a zip-top bag and put in the refrigerator where they will remain fresh for 2 to 3 weeks.
 If you need to store for several months, you can freeze them.
 Place peppers on a baking sheet in a single layer and keep in the freezer until firm, then place in a zip-top bag.
 A third alternative is to brine the peppers by putting them in a jar with water and salt; they will last for about 1 month in the refrigerator.

 If you can handle the heat, you will be able to reap a few health benefits from these little, spicy chili peppers.
 Scotch bonnets are a good source of vitamins such as vitamin A, vitamin C, and vitamin B, as well as iron, niacin, riboflavin, and magnesium.
 They are also high in dietary fiber, phytochemicals, carotenoids, and flavonoids.